mnelson4/printmyblog/readme.txt

 = 1.1.5 =
 * Move featured image and post excerpts into columns
-* Adjusted image sizes use inline styles instead of stylesheets (in order to better override the theme's styling)
+* Improved image resizing by using inline styles instead of stylesheets
 * Updated translated strings for image and text size option names
-* Better
+* Improved text resizing

 = 1.1.4 =
 * Replaced "Print Preview" with "View Printable Content"